remp2020/remp2020.github.io/index.md

 ## REMP Technical news

+### 25-Oct-2021: New version of CRM is available (0.35.0)

+This release focuses mainly on improving stability, but brings some interesting features.

+- Bump of minimal version of PHP to 7.4.
+- Fix of inefficient API handler initialization, possibly improving speed of all API endpoints.
+- Support for Redis Sentinel.
+- New Scenario A/B test element.

+Check the [changelog](changelog/crm/0.35.md) to see the full list of changes and upgrade information.

 ### 06-Oct-2021: New version of CRM is available (0.34.0)

 This is mainly maintenance release focusing on improving existing features.
 The main improvements are: